c19witness/uk-covid19-inquiry/2023-09-27_module-3/14_SOBO:_Covid-19_Airborne_Transmission_Alliance_by_Mr_Simblet_KC.rst

-14. Submissions on Behalf of the Covid-19 :outline:`airborne` Transmission Alliance by Mr Simblet KC
+14. Submissions on Behalf of the Covid-19 airborne Transmission Alliance by Mr Simblet KC
 =========================================================================================

 **Mr Simblet**: Thank you, my Lady.